duderstadt-lab/mars-docs/tutorials/Scripting/marstable.md

 permalink: /tutorials/scripting/marstable/index.html
 ---

-_level: beginner, duration: 10 min_
+_level: intermediate, duration: 10 min_

 This tutorial shows how to create and modify a **MarsTable** using the scripting feature in Fiji.
 MarsTables add the functionality of generating tables within the Fiji/ImageJ environment.
 For a general [introduction on Groovy scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/introduction-to-groovy-scripting/) or more [advanced scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/advanced-groovy-scripting/) the reader is referred to the scripting tutorials.
 A practical example of the use of a MarsTable is found in the Examples Gallery [short examples, nr2](https://duderstadt-lab.github.io/mars-docs/examples/).